Close Menu

 SURGERY

 Surgery is a common treatment for anal cancer.
 It removes tumors along with nearby lymph nodes and tissues.
 Tumor removal is the surgery that is done when the cancer is caught at an early stage.
 The extent of surgery can vary and may involve partial or total removal of the anus, rectum, and part of the colon.
-Once that surgery is complete the patient will need a colostomy, which is an opening in the abdominal wall to allow feces to be collected in a bag.
+Once that surgery is complete the patient will need a colostomy, which is an opening in the abdominal wall to allow feces to collect in a bag.
 In some cases, doctors also remove nearby lymph nodes.

 CHEMOTHERAPY